moheed-ali/FAT-FS-Simulator/README.md

 ## Usage

-To use the OS CAFS program:
+To use the FAT FS Simulator program:

 1. Clone the repository: `git clone https://github.com/moheed-ali/FAT-FS-Simulator.git`
 2. Compile the program: `make`